scharf/cv/MichaelScharfCV.md

 ##Since Spring 2013: The Adventures of Web Development for a Very Small Startup-Company

-**Early 2013 it was time to leave Wind River and to go back to the roots of working on a start-up project.** I am implementing a web application with a back-end in python and elastic search (which is java).
+**Early 2013 it was time to leave Wind River and to go back to the roots of working on a start-up project.**

+I started implementing a web application with a back-end in python and [elastic search].
 The front end uses google angularjs.
 This involved a lot of learning new technologies.
-Because I am currently the main developer on this project, I have to work on all aspects of the project, including UI design, server setup, build process, bug fixing etc. It is a very humbling experience to see all the little details necessary to create a product.
-I have a much better understanding of the struggle of web developers and **I see lots of opportunities how better tooling, libraries and services to support web developers.**
+Because I was the only developer on this project for the first 18 months, I had to work on all aspects of the project, including UI design, server setup, build process, bug fixing etc. It was a very humbling experience to see all the little details necessary to create a product.
+I have a much better understanding of the struggle of web developers and.
+I see lots of opportunities how better tooling, libraries and services to support web developers.

+The team has grown to 5 developers and we changed technologies.
+At the moment we are using the [Meteor] framework and replaced JavaScript with [TypeScipt].

+The key learning here is that web applications require a different set of (architectural) rules to be successful.

 ##Conclusions

+As physicist, I always try to explain and build system with a minimal set of rules and principles.
+Like nature is based on a few fundamental laws of physics, good software can by build and explained by a few fundamental architectural rules and patterns.

 One thing I have learned is that **creating simple systems is much harder than creating complex systems.** Once a simple design has emerged